 - Plato, Republic

 - Pericles, “Funeral Oration”

 - Frederick Douglass, “What to a Slave is the 4th of July”

 - Homer, The Odyssey

 And yes, it’s really free of charge!
 This class is made possible by a grant from NJCH.
 Additional support for CVIN comes from an educational justice grant provided by Institute for the Study of Global Racial Justice and a seed grant from the Chancellor’s Impact Program, both at Rutgers University-Newark.

 For more information about the course, please visit the CVI Newark page (https://www.clementenewark.com/) or contact CVIN’s Academic Director, Dr. Charity Anderson, at email@example.com.

 Lance C. Thurner (PhD Rutgers, 2018) is currently an adjunct professor in the History Department of Rutgers University-Newark.
 He is deeply involved in exploring how tools of the digital humanities can be used and repurposed to achieve feminist, decolonial, and anti-racist teaching goals.
 For examples of his pedagogical projects and his students’ work, see Empire’s Progeny: Race and Imperialism in the Americas and its sister project, States of Belonging: Citizenship, Identity, and Globalization in Modern Latin America.

 Professor Thurner’s research and writing address knowledge production, political subjectivities, and racial and national identities in eighteenth and nineteenth-century Mexico.
-He is host of the podcast , for which he interviews authors of new works that speak to the methods and politics of applying a global perspective to the history of science and medicine and the role of the humanities in the age of the Anthropocene.
-More about Professor Thurner at: http://empiresprogeny.org/lance-c-thurner/.
+He is host of the podcast "New Books in Science, Technology, and Society," for which he interviews authors of new works that speak to the methods and politics of applying a global perspective to the history of science and medicine and the role of the humanities in the age of the Anthropocene.
+Learn more about Professor Thurner at: https://empiresprogeny.org/lance-c-thurner/.